 I’ve deleted all the unnecessary emails in the past and unsubscribed from many websites, but my inbox still gets cluttered very quickly.
 That’s why I committed to getting my inbox down to zero emails by the end of each day.

 In this post, I’m going to share, from my own experience, how you can keep your inbox free from emails so you will have peace of mind.

 Step 1: Archive all your emails in your inbox

 Just select all the emails and click on ‘Archive.’
-This way you get an instant relief from all clutter and you can focus on processing new emails.
+This way you get instant relief from all clutter and you can focus on processing new emails.
 I like this option because it reminds me how I want to see my inbox at the end of the day and how it makes me feel less stressed.

 Step 2: Process all new emails immediately

 Processing is the key step.
-Go to you archive and check the new emails.
+Go to your archive and check the new emails.
 You must process all new emails as soon as possible after reading them.
 I use flags to categorize all the new emails.